 Other Egg Rock keepers included Augustus B. Hamor (1913 – 1930), best known for his time at Owls Head Light, where his dog Spot’s insistent barking reportedly saved the mail boat from crashing during thick fog; Jaruel B. Pinkham (1921 – 1942, when he applied for disability retirement); and Captain Thomas L. Keene (mid-1940s) formerly of the U.S. Coast Guard lighthouse tender CG-80004, which brought supplies to Maine’s lighthouses.
 Keene was also a prolific writer and poet, primarily occupied with themes about lighthouses and life at sea.

-During automation in 1976, the Coast Guard removed the lantern room from the tower to make room for rotating aero-beacon and created what many called “the ugliest lighthouse in Maine.”
+During automation in 1976, the Coast Guard removed the lantern room from the tower to make room for a rotating aero-beacon and created what many called “the ugliest lighthouse in Maine.”
 It received so many complaints that in 1986, the Coast Guard built an aluminum lantern room to house a modern optic, powered by an underwater cable from Mount Desert (pronounced Dessert) Island.
 By 1999, the station had been converted to solar power for the light and the fog signal, and the cable was abandoned.
 To prevent birds from landing on the solar collectors and “dirtying” them, they were equipped with “humane, bird repelling spikes.”

 Egg Rock was one of several islands named for the bounty of eggs that could be collected there.
 Though seabirds abandoned Egg Rock after the lighthouse was established, in 1998, the island’s lighthouse was one of seven transferred to the U.S. Fish & Wildlife Service for the protection of nesting birds.